slsdetectorgroup/slsDetectorPackage/docs/src/configcommands.rst

    :target: _images/Client_module_commands.png
    :width: 700px
    :align: center
-   :alt: Client Module Components
+   :alt: Client Module Commands

-   Client Module Commands
+   Client Module TCP Commands

-Here, one uses the 1 GbE public TCP interface.
-This means one should be able to ping the module's hostname from any PC on the network.
+The client configures and controls modules via the 1 GbE public TCP interface.

+* Should be able to ping the module’s hostname from any PC on the network.
+* If one cannot ping, ensure that it is powered on.
-If it pings successfully, one should be able to connect to the module's on-board servers ie. the `hostname` command should run successfully.
-If it does not ping, the servers have probably not been started yet.
+* If the command cannot connect to the port (`hostname command <commandline.html#term-hostname>`_ failed), the onboard servers may not have started yet.

-For physical modules, each one has its own unique IP address.
-Because the IPs are already different, one can use the same default ports for all modules:
+Each physical module has its own unique IP address.
+As the IPs are already different, all modules can share the same default ports:

-* 1952 - Control port
+* 1952 - Default Module TCP Control Port
-* 1953 - Stop port
+* 1953 - Default Module TCP Stop port

 .. code-block:: bash

     # Therefore, one can use
     hostname bchip100+bchip101+
-    #instead of
+    # instead of
     hostname bchip100:1952+bchip101:1954+

-**Simulators**, on the other hand, usually run on the same PC, so they must use different ports for each instance as shown below.
-With increasing port numbers, you can also use the `virtual command for simulators <commandline.html#term-virtual-n_servers-starting_port_number>`_ with the same effect.
+**Simulators**, however, usually run on the same PC.
+See `virtual servers <https://slsdetectorgroup.github.io/devdoc/virtualserver.html>`_ for more details.
+In that case, each instance must use a different port.
+By incrementing port numbers, you can also use the virtual command for convenience.

 .. code-block:: bash